-3. On Training Days I Had A Post Workout Shake And A Banana
+3. On Training Days I Had a Post-Workout Shake and a Banana

-Some form of resistance training is important whilst dieting in order to preserve (or build) muscle.
+Some form of resistance training is important whilst dieting in order to preserve (or even build) muscle.
 But if you don’t want to go to the gym and lift weights, you could always do some bodyweight exercises at home instead.

 On non-training days I did not eat anything after lunch until the evening meal.

-4. I Had My Main Meal In The Evening
+4. I Had My Main Meal in the Evening

 This was quite a substantial (but healthy) and filling meal.
 Having a larger meal with some carbs in the evening helps to replenish glycogen stores, keep the metabolism high and boost leptin levels.
 Leptin is your main fat burning hormone, so it’s important to keep levels high if you want the fat burning process to continue beyond a certain point.

 And that’s everything.
 No processed, refined, packaged or sugary foods were eaten at all.
-And apart from the coffee, cocoa and post workout shake all I drank was water.
+And apart from the coffee, cocoa and post workout shakes all I drank was water.
 No alcohol was consumed; and no nuts or cheese were eaten either, as despite the fact that these are healthy, they are high in calories so are best avoided if you are trying to lose weight as fast as possible.

 I followed the above regimen for six days each week and then I had a day off.
 Some people call this a ‘cheat day’ or a ‘re-feed day’, but it’s just a day when you can relax and eat a bit more of what you fancy.
 It’s not an excuse to eat whatever you want though, but you can eat more food, more calories and more carbs.
 You can even have a bit of junk food or a sugary desert if you want to.
 But just the one; and just on this one day.